GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/member-iam/README.md

   kpt cfg set . project-id VALUE
   ```

-  _Optionally_, you can also change the service acocunt name and role
+  _Optionally_, you can also change the service account name and role
   (you can find all the predefined GCP IAM roles
   [here](https://cloud.google.com/iam/docs/understanding-roles#predefined_roles)):